vtintillier/cf-java-logging-support/README.md

 This is a collection of support libraries for Java applications running on Cloud Foundry that serve two main purposes: It provides (a) means to emit *structured application log messages* and (b) instrument parts of your application stack to *collect request metrics*.

 When we say structured, we actually mean in JSON format.
-In that sense, it's shares ideas with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder), but uses a simpler approach as we want to ensure that these structured messages adhere to standardized formats.
-With such standardized formats in place, it becomes much easier to ingest, process and search such messages in log analytic stacks like, e.g., [ELK](https://www.elastic.co/webinars/introduction-elk-stack).
+In that sense, it's shares ideas with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) (and a first internal version was actually based on it), but takes a simpler approach as we want to ensure that these structured messages adhere to standardized formats.
+With such standardized formats in place, it becomes much easier to ingest, process and search such messages in log analysis stacks like, e.g., [ELK](https://www.elastic.co/webinars/introduction-elk-stack).

-If you're interested in the specifications of these standardized formats, you may want to have closer look at the [beats folder](./cf-java-logging-support/beats).
+If you're interested in the specifications of these standardized formats, you may want to have closer look at the `fields.ml` files in the [beats folder](./cf-java-logging-support-core/beats).

 While [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) is tied to [logback](http://logback.qos.ch/), we've tried to stay implementation neutral and have implemented the core functionality on top of [slf4j](http://www.slf4j.org/),  but provide implementations for both [logback](http://logback.qos.ch/) and [log4j2](http://logging.apache.org/log4j/2.x/) (and we're open to contributions that would support other implementations).